polyseam/cndi/docs/walkthroughs/eks/airflow.md

 this init process:

 ```
-cndi init --interactive
+cndi create polyseam/my-cndi-cluster

+Please confirm the destination directory for your CNDI project: »  (C:\Users\Taylor\polyseam\my-cndi-cluster)
-Please enter a name for your CNDI project: » my-cndi-cluster
+Please enter a name for your CNDI project: (my-cndi-cluster) » my-cndi-cluster
 Pick a template » airflow
 Where do you want to deploy your cluster? » aws
 Select a distribution » eks